clough42/electronic-leadscrew/README.md

 ## Project Status
 Design and prototyping.

+**NOTE: This is still a work in progress and is subject to change.
+Many people have expressed interest in buying parts and following along with the build.
+That's great!
+Just be aware that this hasn't been tested and refined end-to-end yet, so things like stepper motors, servos, drivers, display boards are likely to change as the project progresses.**

 ## Current Concept
 The project is still in the early stages of development.
 The current hardware looks like this:
 * Use a TI F280049C Piccolo microcontroller on a LaunchXL prototyping board